 This quiz is based on the information presented

 in "Introduction to Infrared and Electro-Optical Systems," by Ronald

-G. Driggers and Melvin
+G. Driggers and Melvin H. Friedman.

-What is the term for light distribution on the image
+1. What is the term for light distribution on the image

 a) Point spread function

 The light distribution on the image plane from a point source is called the point

 spread function and is abbreviated psf.
 The psf is never smaller

-than a size predicted by diffraction theory and is a manifestation of the wave nature of the incident radiation.
+than a size predicted by diffraction theory and is a manifestation of the wave nature

-for when there is a fixed phase relationship
+2. What is the term for when there is a fixed phase relationship

 of an EM field between two points in space or two points in time?

 points in space or two points in time. (see page 77)

-What is the term describing "any deviation of light
+3. What is the term describing "any deviation of light

 rays from rectilinear paths which cannot be interpreted as reflection or refraction?"

 Diffraction is defined by Sommerfield as "any deviation of light rays from rectilinear

 paths which cannot be interpreted as reflection or refraction." (see page

 (defined as total spectral signature wrt a blackbody)?

-Snow & graphite
+a) Snow & graphite

 See Table 5.3 on page 131.